britzl/monarch/README_API.md

 ## monarch.post(screen_id, message_id, [message])
 Post a message to a visible screen.
-If the screen is created through a collection proxy it must have specified a receiver url.
-If the screen is created through a collection factory the function will post the message to all game objects within the collection.
+The screen must have set a message listener using `monarch.on_post()`.

 **PARAMETERS**
 * `screen_id` (string|hash) - Id of the screen to post message to